shoprunback/documentation/source/includes/api/order.md

 Only an existing order can be returned.
 You have 2 possibilities, depending on your desired return flow :

-* When a user request a return on your website, you create the corresponding order on the API and initiate the corresponding return
+* When a user request a return on your website, you create the corresponding order on the API and initiate the corresponding return.
-* You push the order on the API directly after is processing on your website and just the redirect the customer when he/she requests a return
+* You push the order on the API directly after it is processed on your website and just redirect the customer when he/she requests a return.

 In both cases, you will have to create the order, sooner or later.